Whitsunday Islands Yacht Charters

 Whitehaven Beach has some of the softest sand in the world

 Whitehaven Beach is covered in pure, silica sand; sand so soft and unique that it is used to polish jewelry.
 Other beaches Whitsundays do not have sand this fine.
 Geologists believe the sand on this beach drifted to the island millions of years ago, and over time, ice ages and freshwater washed away its impurities — leaving only the purest sand in its wake.
 Famous for both its sand and views, Whitehaven Beach is constantly regarded as one of the most beautiful beaches across the globe.

 This is one of the best places in the world to go scuba diving

 Australia is already known for its scuba diving, and the Whitsundays has some of its best dive spots.
-While there, definitely take advantage of it.
+While on a yacht charter in the Whitsunday Islands, definitely take advantage of it.
 You’ll be able to see colorful coral reefs, schools of vibrant fish, sea turtles, and a wealth of other friendly creatures.

 You can see Hamilton Island Race Week